Albania Pre-Departure Info Pack

 Arriving in Albania - When do you need to be there?

-To experience the full itinerary, you need to be at the meeting place in Tirana by midday on Day 1 of the trip.
+To experience the full itinerary, you need to be at the meeting place in Tirana by 1pm on Day 1 of the trip.
 We will confirm the exact time and meeting place before the start of the tour.

 Note: The included tour accommodation does not start until the evening of day 1.
 If you arrive in Albania in the days before the tour starts, you will need to arrange your own accommodation.
-We have listed a few suggestions below:

 Accommodation in Albania

+During our Albanian Alps Adventure tour, we are heading pretty off-the-beaten path, into the wild and beautiful wilderness!
 Although we aren’t going to be staying in the Ritz, the Elsewheria team have selected the best accommodation we can find in each location.
-All of the places that we stay will be either homestays or hotels that are very comfortable, and often the “nicest” palace to stay in town.
+All of the places that we stay will be either homestays or hotels that are very comfortable.

 Food in Albania